 7. Concrete Pavers

 Using concrete pavers can add a touch of elegance without the hefty price tag.
 I once arranged them in a herringbone pattern, and it transformed the space dramatically.
+These are a great affordable way to cover a dirt floor.

 8. Compact Designs